This course consists of two theory units and half day 1:1 Intensive Practical Training

 Unfortunately, vet and grooming experiences are often stressful.
 Vets in particular only really see dogs when they are ill or in pain.
 Is it any wonder that dogs can very quickly learn to feel nervous in that environment?

 Some of this stress can be minimised via simple management techniques and fear-free handling, as well as an understanding of canine body language and our own.
 We have a responsibility as dog professionals to do all we can to help the dogs that come into our care.
 Helping to alleviate their levels of stress is just as important as physical health.

-This certificate course is particularly relevant for dog groomers, veterinary nurses, vets and other professionals, as well as anyone who works with dogs.
+This dog handler course is particularly relevant for dog groomers, veterinary nurses, vets and other professionals, as well as anyone who works with dogs.